Dr Kristine Beaulieu

 - Canadian Obesity Network

-I have been guest lecturer and tutorial leader in the School of Psychology (Biopsychology of Human Appetite) and the School of Food Science and Nutrition (Physiology II – Impact of Exercise on Appetite).
-I have also mentored several students and research interns during their research projects in the lab.
+In the School of Psychology, I am involved in modules pertaining to biopsychology of human appetite, and behaviour and nutrition, and in the School of Food Science and Nutrition, I deliver guest lectures on the impact of exercise on appetite.
+I also mentor several students and research interns during their research projects in the lab.

 Research groups and institutes